aurban8/aurban8_old.github.io/content/blog/intro_r_datacamp.md

 Authors: Andrea Urban
 Summary: *Learning R with DataCamp's.
 Comparing R and Python.
 Pictures of Notecards.*

-*Learning R with DataCamp's.
+*Learning R with DataCamp.
 Comparing R and Python.
 Pictures of Notecards.*

 I recently worked through [DataCamp’s Introduction to R course](https://www.datacamp.com/courses/free-introduction-to-r){:target="_blank"}.
 This was my first time typing R code.
 I’ve seen it before but haven’t really learned too much about it.
 I made some notes on notecards while I was going through the exercises and I’ll share them below with some of my thoughts.